-In this tutorial, I’m going to explain the burst mode of digital cameras, when we can use them, and what are its limitations.
+In this tutorial, I’m going to explain How to Use Burst Mode in Photography, when we can use them, and what are its limitations.
 Finally, I will recommend the top camera bodies that have the fastest burst speed.

 What is burst mode?

 Burst mode is also known as continuous shooting mode or continuous high-speed mode.
 This mode allows you to make a series of photographs in quick succession.
 With burst mode activated, a photographer can hold the shutter button down and the camera will take multiple photographs, minimizing the interval between shots.

 Because burst mode records moments much faster than taking shots manually, it increases the chance of catching the right moment from successful photographs of a fast-action event, and fast shutter speed photography.